Decongestants – OTC Relief for Congestion

 Decongestants work by narrowing blood vessels in the lining of the nose.
 This reduces how much blood flows through the area so that swollen tissue inside the nose shrinks and air can pass through more easily.

-Read the directions on the drug facts label to learn how much medicine to take and how often to take it.
-If you have any questions about how much medicine to take, contact your family healthcare provider or pharmacist.
-Keep a record of the OTC medicines you are using and when you take them.
-If you need to go to the healthcare provider, take this list with you.
+Before you take OTC decongestants, read the directions on the drug facts label.
+It will tell you how much medicine to take and how often to take it.
+If you have any questions, contact your healthcare provider or pharmacist.

 Follow these tips to make sure you are taking the right amount of medicine:

-- Take only the amount recommended on the medicine’s label.
+- Take only the amount shown on the medicine’s label.
 Don’t assume that more medicine will work better or quicker.
 Taking more than the recommended amount can be dangerous.

-- If you are taking a prescription medicine, ask your healthcare provider if it’s okay to also take an OTC decongestant.
+- If you are taking a prescription medicine, ask your healthcare provider or pharmacist if it’s okay to also take an OTC decongestant.

 - Don’t use more than 1 OTC decongestant medicine at a time unless your healthcare provider says it’s okay.
 They may have similar active ingredients that add up to be too much medicine.